 Breathable Neoprene – Aeroprene

-Neoprene being a closed cell foam cannot breath and in some applications breath-ability is required therefor breathable neoprene was invented.
+Being a closed cell foam, neoprene cannot breath and in some applications breath-ability is required therefore breathable neoprene was invented.

-Different manufacturers have various names for their breathable neoprene some making claims to unique and patented processes when basically breathable neoprene is simply closed cell sponge neoprene punched full of holes usually prior to lamination of the lining fabrics but not alway.
+Different manufacturers have various names for their breathable neoprene.
+Some making claims to unique and patented processes when basically breathable neoprene is simply closed cell sponge neoprene punched full of holes.
+This is usually prior to lamination of the lining fabrics but not always.
 Standard Aeroprene is made as this was but it is also available with the perforation in one or both of the linings.

-There are also various sizes of persorption available but for most applications we use PO2.
+There are also various sizes of perspiration available but for most applications we use PO2.
 Aeroprene is also available in antimicrobial Bioprene.